friscolt/friscolt.github.io/research.md

 ## 2021

 **Visualization of Blood Vessels  in in-vitro Raw Speckle Images Using an Energy-based Decomposition Criteria of the Detail DWT Coefficients**

-**F. Lopez-Tiro**, H. Peregrina-Barreto, J. Rangel-Magdaleno, J.C.
-Ramirez-San-Juan
+**Francisco Javier Lopez-Tiro**, Hayde Peregrina-Barreto, José de Jesus Rangel-Magdaleno, Julio Cesar Ramirez-San-Juan

 In preparation.

 ___

 **Localization of Blood Vessels in in-vitro LSCI Images with K-Means**